-The Project: With the Michigan Habitat Restoration Project, the Arbor Foundation continues to plant 1 million Jack pine seedlings each year to improve habitat for the endangered Kirtland’s warbler.
-Early efforts have increased the number of singing male birds from less than 200 to more than 2,000, thus preventing the species from extinction.
+The Project: With the Michigan Habitat Restoration Project, the Arbor Day Foundation continues to plant 1 million Jack pine seedlings each year to improve habitat for the endangered Kirtland’s warbler.
+Early efforts have increased the number of singing male birds from less than 200 to more than 2,000, thus protecting the species from extinction.

 Plant-for-the-Planet was launched in January 2007.
 The current goal of the children and youth initiative is to plant a trillion trees worldwide.
 Trees are the cheapest and most effective means of binding CO₂ and thus contribute to mitigating the climate crisis.

 The Project: The reforestation project in Semarang is characterized by a high community involvement.
 More than 50 small-hold farmers and their families benefit from the program, and the fragile ecosystem benefits from the reforestation efforts.

 Building upon corporate and scientific partnerships, WeForest empowers communities to sustainably advance and implement innovative, high standard, scalable and lasting solutions to restore forest landscapes.